Trans-Tasman Council on Banking Supervision

 - an administrator or statutory manager appointed to a bank must advise the regulator if a proposed action by them is likely to have a detrimental effect on financial system stability in the other country.

-Following the global financial crisis in 2008, the TTCBS stepped up discussion on crisis coordination.
-This led to the signing of a Memorandum of Cooperation (MOC) in 2010 which outlined the principles and responsibilities to which the TTCBS agencies would have regard when responding to a distress situation in a trans-Tasman banking group.
+Following the global financial crisis in 2008, the TTBC stepped up discussion on crisis coordination.
+This led to the signing of a Memorandum of Cooperation in 2010 which outlined the principles and responsibilities to which the TTBC agencies would have regard when responding to a distress situation in a trans-Tasman banking group.